sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

 1. Execute the transaction **`/MERP/CPMS_APPCREATE`** from the SAP GUI, then select your required variant (i.e., `SAP&SAM_<version>`).

 2. Fill in the **Admin API**, **SCC Location Id** and **Virtual Host**.
 Please ensure the **Background Job User** will maintain authorization to run the Usage Metering background job (parameter info below).
 To use an RFC Destination to create the app instead of the **Admin API** please see Step 4 (optional).
-The app is created as the Metrics Host by default, to set up the app as the Metrics Sattelite please see Step 7.
+The app is created as the Metrics Host by default, to set up the app as the Metrics Satellite please see Step 6.
 Then execute the transaction.

     ![SelScreen](selscreen.png)